aurelia-ui-toolkits/aurelia-materialize-bridge/sample/src/help/docs/app-developers-tutorials/button.md

 <br>

-**Observe** that the button control, just like the select control are HTML native elements and that Materialize Aurelia bridge adds custom attributes (`md-enable`) that are bound to [Materialize button](http://materializecss.com/buttons.html))  "matching native properties" .
+**Observe** that the button control, just like the select control are HTML native elements and that Materialize Aurelia bridge adds custom attributes (`md-button`) that are bound to [Materialize button](http://materializecss.com/buttons.html))  "matching native properties" .
 Note also the definition of the event triggers that are activating the code in the view model:

 <br>